With the creamy texture of risotto but a much faster cook time and an easier method, this Orzotto with peas is a favorite quick family dinner.

 Orzotto

 “Orzotto” is a risotto-like dish made with orzo instead of rice.
 It cooks more quickly, yet has similar texture and creamy flavor as rice-based risotto.
-We love Orzo Risotto plain with lemon and Parmesan, and also this easy version that has peas added for protein and extra nutrition.
+We love Orzo Risotto with lemon and Parmesan, and also this easy version that has peas added for protein and extra nutrition.

 We usually enjoy it as a vegetarian main dish, but you can also serve it alongside dishes including Chicken Tenders, Caesar Salad, Turkey Meatballs, or Fish Sticks.